B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 **Page 158:**
 > Coming events cast their shadows before.

+Happens over and over again in Ulysses.
+Kind of a reverse deja vu and how our actions do have consequences.
+If we don’t change ourselves and improve we will spiral down to whatever we are going to, whether that be good or bad.

 **Page 161:**
 > Am I like that?
 See ourselves as others see us.